percona/pbm-docs/docs/features/snapshots.md

 1. This is a [technical preview feature](../reference/glossary.md#technical-preview-feature).
 2. Supported only for full physical backups
-3. Available only if you run Percona Server for MongoDB in your environment  as PBM uses the [`$backupCursor and $backupCursorExtended aggregation stages`](https://docs.percona.com/percona-server-for-mongodb/6.0/backup-cursor.html).
+3. Available only if you run Percona Server for MongoDB in your environment  as PBM uses the [`$backupCursor and $backupCursorExtended aggregation stages` :octicons-link-external-16:](https://docs.percona.com/percona-server-for-mongodb/latest/backup-cursor.html).

 While a physical backup is a physical copy of your data directory, a snapshot is a point in time copy of your disk or a volume where the data files are stored.
 Restoring from snapshots is much faster and allows almost immediate access to data, while the database is unavailable during physical restore.
 Snapshot-based backups are especially useful for owners of large data sets with terabytes of data.
 Yet the snapshots don’t guarantee data consistency in sharded clusters.